Unboxed-Software/solana-course/content/rust-macros.md

 # Challenge

 To solidify what you've learned, go ahead and create another procedural macro on your own.
 Think about code you've written that could be reduced or improved by a macro and try it out!
 Since this is still practice, it's okay if it doesn't work out the way you want or expect.
 Just jump in and experiment!

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=eb892157-3014-4635-beac-f562af600bf8)!